locutusjs/locutus/_octopress/source/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.markdown

 ..then yes, *these changes are going to kill php.js*.

 I have limited time to spend on open source, and I want to spend it on things I enjoy and can believe in.
-Not on supporting use-cases that keep people from learning or make the web slower.
+Not on working to support use-cases that keep new developers from learning, or make the web slower.
 I'm sorry if this upsets folks but it really is my free time.

 Luckily though for people with different views, I released php.js under MIT so